librato/taxonomy/Part2/traditional/free_open/monoliths/data/prometheus.md

 in Prometheus server.
 Multiple Prometheus servers can be configured to point to a separately running Alertmanager daemon, which handles alert processing (Silencing/aggregating duplicate alerts, and etc..).
-The usual notification targets are supported (email, sms, pagerduty, et.al)
+The usual notification targets are supported (email, SMS, PagerDuty, et.al)

 ### Integration capabilities

-Prometheus directly supports a litanny of language-bindings, daemons and DB's.
+Prometheus directly supports a litany of language-bindings, daemons and DB's.
 Third part exporters exist for a wider range of targets like HAProxy, JMX, Redis and etc..
-If you can't find the exporter you're looking for, Prometheus also has first class support for Statsd, which can ingest pretty much anything.
+If you can't find the exporter you're looking for, Prometheus also has first class support for StatsD, which can ingest pretty much anything.

 ### Scaling Model